 General Nutrition (T2)

-We discussed this briefly in an earlier tab, but almost certainly, if you are living with Type 2 diabetes, it will be as a result of over-consumption of calories and lack of physical activity.
-If you have read this far, you will understand why.
+We discussed this briefly in an earlier tab, but if you are living with Type 2 diabetes, it is likely to be due to lifestyle factors linked to food choice and lower than recommended physical activity levels.
+If you have read this far, you will understand why this is.
 There is a direct relationship between body mass, specifically the amount of body fat carried around the torso, and insulin insensitivity.
 The more insensitive to insulin you become, the higher your blood glucose will be and left unchecked, this will start to cause serious damage to your body.
-Obesity is basically an indicator that you’re doing something very wrong and diabetes isn’t the only health issue linked to it.

 Your primary aim therefore must be to achieve what’s called a ‘Negative Energy Balance’.
 This means that the energy going into your body through consumption of food needs to be lower than the energy you’re pushing back out through general metabolism plus exercise and activity.
 In short, you need to eat less and exercise more.
 In terms of calorie intake, it really isn’t rocket science.
 You need to reduce the amount that you eat and change the types of foods you consume.
 Regarding exercise, you need to move more – so many aspects of modern day life are sedentary and so called ‘progress’ has meant that we move much less nowadays.
 Walk instead of getting in the car, take the stairs instead of the lift and go to the supermarket instead of shopping online.
 On top of this, you will need to incorporate some regular structured exercise into your weekly routine and both nutrition and exercise programming are things that TORQ specialise in, so talk to us if you’re struggling and we can put a plan in place to get you to where you need to be.
 Drop us an email at firstname.lastname@example.org if you would like further information.